We have concluded rentals for the 2017 season. Operations will resume in March 2018.

 With a relaxed paddling speed, one hour is just enough time to complete the trail.
 Two hours will give you time to explore, relax, and enjoy the surroundings.
 Or bring a fishing pole and stay out as long as the fish keep biting.

 - What type of paddling is it?
 It is all flatwater, and very protected from the wind (you are literally in a forest).
 There is no detectable current.

 - Where do I start and end?
-You’ll start and end at the same place.
+You’ll start and end at the same place (It is a loop).
 There is a beach-type launch.

 - What kind of kayaks will you have?
 We will have solo (1-person) and tandem (2-people) kayaks.
 They are all sit-on-top models.
 More info about our boats can be found here.

 - Will you have canoes or paddleboards?
 Nope and nope.